The Cambodian Book Collector

 Andy in 2018 with Memory Manifesto author (and lawyer) Christopher G Moore

-Then, what are the top 10 books on Cambodia you don't own, but would dearly love to?
+What are the top 10 books on Cambodia you don't own?

 Memory Manifesto: A Walking Meditation through Cambodia, by Christopher G Moore, 2017